brianyingling/notes/udemy/aws-certified-solutions-architect-associate/14-messaging.md

 request ---> ec2 instances --- (PUT) ---> SQS Queue ---> ec2 instances

 ## SNS
-* What if you want to send one message to many
+* What if you want to send one message to many receivers?

 Direct Integration: